MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/licensing-and-activation-data-sent-to-office-365-by-office-365-proplus.md

 |:-----|:-----|:-----|
 |Machine Key  <br/> |The serial number of the Microsoft 365 Apps product key for the computer.  <br/> |Used to uniquely identify the Microsoft 365 Apps product key used by the computer.  <br/> |

-## Managing product keys for Office 365 ProPlus
+## Managing product keys for Microsoft 365 Apps
 <a name="BKMK_ManageProductKeys"> </a>

 Microsoft 365 Apps uses a standard Microsoft technology called Activation &amp; Validation Service to activate and validate keys.
 Since Microsoft 365 Apps product keys need to be renewed every month, communication with the Activation &amp; Validation Service is necessary on a monthly basis.